 Baked Pecorino Chicken

 A crunchy coating of grated pecorino, bread crumbs, and butter breathes new life into boneless, skinless, chicken breasts.
-This technique might look time-intensive, but in reality, it couldn’t be easier: Rather than breading each individual piece of meat, you sprinkle the bread crumb mixture over the chicken, placed side-by-side in a baking dish.
+This technique might look time-intensive, but in reality, the recipe couldn't be easier: Rather than breading each individual piece of meat, you sprinkle the bread crumb mixture over the chicken, placed side-by-side in a baking dish.
 And the best part?
-While the chicken cooks in the oven, you’ll have more than enough time to whip up a healthful and colorful side of sautéed Swiss chard, or whatever leafy green or other vegetable your family loves.
+While the chicken cooks in the oven, you'll have more than enough time to whip up a healthful and colorful side of sautéed Swiss chard, or whatever leafy green or other vegetable your family loves.

 Get the recipe: Baked Pecorino Chicken

 Chicken Curry in a Hurry

 Wait a minute, you might be thinking.
 How does curry make a list of quick dinner ideas?
 Our hurried-up version uses rotisserie chicken to save time, and the meal's ready in just over half and hour.
 Pin this one for later for those nights you're craving Indian food but don't care to order take-out and you need something on the table, stat.
 A simple sauce made with plain yogurt, heavy cream, and a few teaspoons of curry powder evenly coats the shredded chicken.
 Add a can of diced tomatoes, too, if you'd like, and serve the dish over rice.

 Get the recipe: Chicken Curry in a Hurry